Dr. Harish Chandra, Hindu Tradition

 Pay What You Can, suggested contribution $10

-For the month of November, the Rothko Chapel presents a meditation in the Hindu tradition.
-Led by Dr. Harish Chandra of Arya Samaj Greater Houston, this session will explore the philosophy and methods written by Patanjali in Yoga-Sutras, defining Yoga as cessation of mental transience that leads to self-realization.
-Dr. Chandra will describe three different methods of Yoga and then practice Ashtanga Yoga.
+For the month of November, the Rothko Chapel presented a meditation in the Hindu tradition.
+Led by Dr. Harish Chandra of Arya Samaj Greater Houston, this session explored the philosophy and methods written by Patanjali in Yoga-Sutras, defining Yoga as cessation of mental transience that leads to self-realization.
+Dr. Chandra described three different methods of Yoga and then practiced Ashtanga Yoga.

 About the presenter: